Using a TV Tuner Card to build a PC based DIY OTA DVR for Recording Free TV

 At a high-level, the first choice to make when deciding on a new tuner card is whether you’d like a USB, Network or PCI-e compatible card.
 With a PCI-e card, you’ll need to open the case of your desktop computer to install the card, but you won’t need to sacrifice a valuable USB port.
 On the other hand, if you’re using a laptop or don’t have a spare PCI-e port, a USB tuner card will present you with quicker, easier installation experience.
 For most novice computer users the USB option works best.
 The cost for a device like this is around $30 – 60.00

 All that being said there is a solution that trumps all of these options.
 SiliconDust HDHomeRun is a TV tuner for people who want to enjoy video content throughout their home network.
 Once it is connected to your home router, you can access the HDHomeRun Tuner from any computer, anywhere in your home.
-Watch or record TV from anywhere you have a computer – using Windows Media Player.
+Watch or record TV on your DIY DVR from anywhere you have a computer – using Windows Media Player.

 To get a full list of TV signals that are supported by Windows Media Center click here.
 If you have questions about the HDHomeRun this Silicondust Forum has a lot of great information.
 The cost for a device like this under $100.